LucaCappelletti94/lectures/README.md

 - When a page is empty, Latex won't generate page number or other page elements.
 - When you want to leave a blank line you can just leave a blank line, without adding `\\`.
 - If you'd like to use roman numerals there a command for that: `\rom{your number goes here}`.

+## License

+All the code in this repository is released under the MIT license.
+For more information, please refer to the [`LICENSE`](https://github.com/LucaCappelletti94/lectures/blob/master/LICENSE) file.